genry2028/Biocak/README.md

-# BioKak
+# BioCak

-educational bioinformatics utility
+### BioCak is a bioinformatics toolkit for processing nucleotide sequences.